 Acme United Corporation to Present at the Singular Research Autumn Equinox 2022 Webinar

-SHELTON, Conn., Sept.
-12, 2022 (GLOBE NEWSWIRE) -- Acme United Corporation ACU announced today that it will present at the Singular Research Autumn Equinox 2022 Webinar on Wednesday, September 14, 2022 at 11:30 A.M.
+/EIN News/ -- SHELTON, Conn., Sept.
+12, 2022 (GLOBE NEWSWIRE) -- Acme United Corporation (NYSE American: ACU) announced today that it will present at the Singular Research Autumn Equinox 2022 Webinar on Wednesday, September 14, 2022 at 11:30 A.M.
 Eastern Time.
-The presentation will be available on the investor relations portion of the company's website www.acmeunited.com prior to the company's presentation.
+The presentation will be available on the investor relations portion of the company’s website www.acmeunited.com prior to the company’s presentation.

 About Acme United